mstksg/inCode/copy/entries/five-point-haskell-2.md

 would require the `a` to depend on `s`.
 (This is exactly how the `ST` monad works in GHC standard libraries, actually)

-By requiring the user to give up control of the `s`, we ensure safety both of the library and of the user-given continuation.
+By requiring the _caller_ to give up control of the `s`, we ensure safety both of the library and of the user-given continuation.
 Now our memory-safety doesn't come from carefully tracking variables and their source memory blocks.
 Instead, it is assured through the universal of the `forall` and the unconditional properties it enforces.

 Habits to Build
 ---------------